Code-Institute-Submissions/Travelum/README.md

 #### Acknowledgements
 * Fellow Code Institute students on [Slack](https://slack.com/intl/en-se/).
 For the support and feedback.
-* Simen Daehlin, for excellent mentorship, with great guidance and feedback.
+* Simen Daehlin, for excellent mentorship, with great guidance and feedback. :trophy:

 ## Disclaimer
 :heavy_exclamation_mark: